puppetlabs/puppetdb/documentation/configure.markdown

 If you installed from packages, PuppetDB will use the log4j.properties file in the `/etc/puppetdb/` or `/etc/puppetlabs/puppetdb` directory.
 Otherwise, you can find an example file in the `ext` directory of the source.

 You can edit the logging configuration file while PuppetDB is running, and it will automatically react to changes after a few seconds.

-### `resource-query-limit`

-The maximum number of legal results that a resource query can return.
-If you issue a query that would result in more results than this value, the query will simply return an error.
-(This can be used to prevent accidental queries that would yield huge numbers of results from consuming undesirable amounts of resources on the server.)

-The default value is 20000.

 ### `event-query-limit`